mmann1123/pyGIS/pygis/docs/b_python_by_example.md

 The first line generates 100 (quasi) independent standard normals and stores them in `ϵ_values`.

-The next two lines genererate the plot.
+The next two lines generate the plot.

 We can and will look at various ways to configure and improve this plot below.